So I'm going to start by trying to put you off.

 Does it worry you if the bathroom you thought would be a nice, warm place for your chick-babies becomes a place you don't want to look at?

 Here's a picture of how my bathroom looked when one of my hatches were at last able to go outside at eight weeks.

-It was a scene of devastation - and trust me, I cleaned this place.
+It was a scene of devastation - and as I pointed out earlier, in the in the video, I cleaned this place.
 Every.
 Single.
 Day.

 And then, think some